Important Legal Disclaimer

 - Maximise emotional override (fast choice, high stakes)

-For first home buyer Australia, this leads to mortgage stress when they overpay.
+For first-time purchasers, this leads to payment stress when they overpay.

 - Average auction sale price: 7-12% above fair market value

-- Percentage of first home buyer Australia auction buyers who report regret: 77%
+- Percentage of new buyers at auction who report regret: 77%

 - Main regret reason: "I paid too much in the heat of the moment" leading to mortgage stress

-First home buyer grants Australia don't help if you've overpaid at auction.
+Government grants don't help if you've overpaid at auction.

-The Alternative: Private treaty sales, while slower and sometimes annoying, have better buyer happiness rates:
+The Alternative: Private treaty sales, while slower and sometimes annoying, have better buyer happiness rates for first home buyer Australia purchasers:

 - Room to bargain